 At their core, terpenes are molecules responsible for determining a plant’s smell.
 Additionally, they serve the plant by giving off scents that protect it.
 High concentrations of terpenes with repellent scents, for instance, might keep a plant safe from being eaten by insects or other animals.
 In contrast, other terpenes with attractive smells play a vital role in luring helpful insects to flowers to ensure the plant’s survival through pollination .

-Terpenes are ubiquitous in commercial fragrances, cleaning agents, food products, cosmetic products, skincare products, medicine, and other substances.
+Terpenes are ubiquitous in commercial fragrances, cleaning agents, food products, cosmetic products, skincare products, and other substances.
 Many cannabis enthusiasts associate terpenes with cannabis plant and their favorite strains that offer specific smells, tastes, and other benefits.
-New studies have begun to reveal the therapeutic potential of many terpenes as researchers evaluate data from human studies and publish findings about their potential anti-inflammatory properties .
+New studies have begun to reveal the potential of many terpenes as researchers evaluate data from human studies and publish findings about their potential helpful properties .

 What is unique about linalool?

 Linalool is a naturally occurring terpene alcohol present in many spices and flowering plants.
-A colorless oil, linalool is classified as a monoterpenoid, an antimicrobial agent, and an aroma compound.
+A colorless oil, linalool is classified as a monoterpenoid, and an aroma compound.
 It is used in the manufacturing of food and cosmetics fragrances, household products, and even insecticides .

 Linalool terpene effects

-Despite recent studies that demonstrate linalool may potentially contribute to beneficial health effects and therapeutic benefits such as anxiety reduction and the interruption of pain signals to the brain, more research is needed to determine its efficacy in humans.
-Physical relaxation, muscle relaxing, stress relieving and linalool’s sedative effects are all reasons that people use linalool the lavender cannabis terpene in essential oils and other products.
+Despite recent studies that demonstrate linalool may potentially contribute to beneficial effects and benefits, more research is needed to determine its efficacy in humans.

-However, linalool has long been used for aromatherapy in alternative medicine and likely plays a beneficial role when used in cannabis through the entourage effect.
-It achieves this by enhancing the therapeutic outcomes of cannabinoids such as THC and CBD .
+However, linalool has long been used and likely plays a beneficial role through the entourage effect.
+It achieves this by enhancing the outcomes of cannabinoids such as THC and CBD .

 Uses for linalool